zencart/documentation/content/user/first_steps/server_requirements.md

 ## Apache

-Zen Cart works primarily with Apache 2.4 or 2.2
+Zen Cart works primarily with Apache 2.4 (and the now-retired 2.2)

 ### Apache modules